robertoalonsotrillo/_Demiurge_/README.md

 #### Training (script alternative)

-You may train the descriptor model using a database containing files in `.wav` format by running
+You may alternatively train the descriptor model using a database containing files in `.wav` format by running

     python desc/train_function.py --selected_model <1 of 4 models above> --audio_db_dir <path to database> --window_size <input sequence length> --forecast_size <output sequence length>

 ### 2. Query and Playback engines

+The query and playback engines follow the following process:

 1. The prediction database will be processed into **descriptor input (descriptor database II)** for the descriptor model, and the descriptor model will *predict the subsequent descriptors* based on the input.
 2. The audio database will be processed into **descriptor database I** that each descriptor will have *ID reference* back to the audio segment.